The Major Goals and Subfields of Artificial Intelligence

 1. Knowledge Representation and Reasoning

 One of the main goals of artificial intelligence is to design computer systems and models that can use their knowledge of the world to process information and solve complex problems.
-This is called knowledge representation and reasoning.
+This is known as knowledge representation and reasoning.

 Furthermore, as a specific AI subfield, it is involved with the automation of different kinds of reasoning processes through the codification of factors or relationships between ideas in a manner that can be interpreted by a computer system.

-Some applications of knowledge representation and reasoning include a computer-aided diagnosis for assisting physicians and natural-language user interfaces that involve using human language as input for interacting with computers or software.
+Some applications of knowledge representation and reasoning include a computer-aided diagnosis for assisting physicians and natural language user interfaces that enable using human language as input for interacting with computers or software.

 2. Automated Planning and Scheduling

-Planning and scheduling is another subfield of AI concerned with the automated generation of action sequences and formulation of strategies that can be executed by an artificial intelligence system.
+Planning and scheduling is another subfield of AI focused on the automated generation of action sequences and formulation of strategies that can be executed by an artificial intelligence system.
 This is one of the traditional problems of AI research.

 AI planning aims to automate the generation of a plan based on predetermined goals and a set of possible actions.
 Take note that this is also one of the fundamental capabilities needed to increase the autonomy and flexibility of advanced AI systems or AI agents.

-Specific examples of AI planning include self-correcting software applications, robots that serve as autonomous agents, autonomous or self-driving vehicles, automated information gathering, and computer-aided suggestions or recommendation systems.
+Specific examples of AI planning include self-correcting software applications, robots that function as autonomous agents, autonomous or self-driving vehicles, automated information gathering systems, and computer-aided suggestion or recommendation systems.

 3. Machine Learning and Deep Learning

-Machine learning is both an AI subfield and an actual AI application.
-This subfield is involved with the study of algorithms and models that computer systems can use to perform specific tasks without using explicit programming or human instructions.
+Machine learning is both an AI subfield and a practical AI application.
+This subfield focuses on the study of algorithms and models that computer systems can use to perform specific tasks without explicit programming or human instruction.

 At the heart of machine learning is a different approach to computer programming.
-The specific application centers on the development of algorithms that can process and analyze Big Data and learn from the outcomes without explicit programming.
+The specific application centers on developing algorithms that can process and analyze Big Data and learn from the outcomes without explicit programming.

 4. Natural Language Processing

 Another goal and subfield of artificial intelligence is natural language processing or NLP.
-It is concerned with human-computer interaction and even computer-to-computer interaction using natural human language instead of a computer language.
+It focuses on human-computer interaction and even computer-to-computer interaction using natural human language instead of a computer language.

-The processing of natural language is one of the traditional problems of AI.
-The subfield of NLP aims to develop systems that can process large amounts of natural language data and language models that can understand and generate natural human language.
+The processing of natural language is a traditional problem in AI.
+The NLP subfield aims to develop systems that can process large amounts of natural language data and language models that can understand and generate natural human language.

 Applications of NLP include speech recognition and language translation.
-Further advancements have led to the development of large language and multimodal language models used in various generative artificial intelligence applications such as chatbots.
+Further advancements have led to the development of large language and multimodal language models used in various generative artificial intelligence applications like chatbots.

 4. Computer Vision